stefanceriu/SCStringsUtility/README.md

 * Console for displaying genstrings warnings

 ## How to use it
-- download the .dmg from http://sourceforge.net/projects/stringsutility/files/SCStringsUtility.dmg/download
+- download the zipped app from the "releases" tab

 - fire up the application and point it to an .xcodeproj